My Career Advancement Account Frequently Asked Questions for Schools

 - The school must be fully approved by an accrediting body recognized by the Department of Education.
 No candidate or provisional status is allowed.

-- The school must be approved by a regional accrediting agency, a state board or a Department of Defense-approved industry regulating body.
+- The school must be approved by a regional accrediting agency, Department of Defense-approved industry regulating body or state board.
 No candidate or provisional status is allowed.

 - Access to basic information on fees without disclosure of students’ personal information